Last updated July 2026

 How tall is the Auckland Harbour Bridge?

 The main arch reaches 43 metres above mean high water.
-The deck itself sits at approximately 26 metres above the harbour at the highest point.
+The structure measures 1,020 metres in total length.

 When did the Auckland Harbour Bridge open?

 The bridge opened on 30 May 1959 with four lanes.
-The four additional “Nippon clip-on” lanes were added in 1969.
+The clip-on lanes were added and opened in 1969.

 What are the Nippon clip-ons?